FaroukAshrafElshamy/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-# C - More functions, more nested loops
+# More functions, more nested loops

 ## Tasks
 * **0.isupper**